cloudfour/eleventy-patterns/README.md

 Once you've copied this project run the following commands to start working on your project:

-1. `npm ci` — install necessary dependencies
+1. `npm ci` — Install necessary dependencies.
-2. `npm start` — Compile the project, start a server, and watch for updates
+2. `npm start` — Compile the project, start a server, and watch for updates.
-3. Review the pattern and prototype examples to get a feel for the site structure and scaffolding
+3. Review the pattern and prototype examples to get a feel for the site structure and scaffolding.
 4. Delete the examples.
-This can be done by running `npx gulp removeExamples`. **Use caution if you've made changes of your own!**
+This can be done by running `npx gulp removeExamples`. **Use caution if you've made changes of your own!
+This will remove and modify files.**